-Other common medical research databases or systems to which practices might contribute include SAIL (Secure Anonymised Information Linkage System in Wales) and SPIRE (Scottish Primary Care Information Resource in Scotland).
+Other common medical research databases or systems to which practices might contribute include SAIL (Secure Anonymised Information Linkage System in Wales27) and Primacy Care Intelligence Service for Scotland (PCIS).28

 - It is important that the PPNs are kept up to date and are clearly visible in the practice not hidden under later notices.
 Some practices have electronic notice boards which are an excellent way to ensure that patients are informed about these important matters.
 In addition to the notice board some practices include information with repeat prescriptions.
-It is advisable to provide as many links or prompts to the PPN as are feasible. - Failure to provide reasonable 'fair processing' information to patients is likely to be a failure to comply with the GDPR.
-This might result in ICO enforcement action if the ICO agreed with a patient who complained that they were unaware of how their data had been processed. - In relation to requests for access to patient records, for GP data controllers, a key aspect of 'lawful' processing is compliance with common law obligations of confidentiality.
-When considering requests for access to confidential health data without patient consent GPs must be confident that there is an alternative legal basis for the disclosure.
+It is advisable to provide as many links or prompts to the PPN as are feasible. - Failure to provide reasonable 'fair processing' information to patients is likely to be a failure to comply with the UK GDPR.
+This might result in ICO enforcement action if the ICO agreed with a patient who complained that they were unaware of how their data had been processed. - In relation to requests for access to patient records, for GP data controllers, a key aspect of 'lawful' processing is compliance with common law obligations of confidentiality.29 When considering requests for access to confidential health data without patient consent GPs must be confident that there is an alternative legal basis for the disclosure.